 Document Title: Chairman's Report

 Report Author(s): Richard Hunt

 Lead Director:

 Contact Details:

-Why is this coming to the Trust Chairman's report
+Why is this coming to the Trust Board?
+Chairman's report

-Board?

 This paper has been previously presented to: Strategy Review and Planning Committee Senior Management Group Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Committee Risk Compliance and Assurance Group Learning from Experience Group Other

 Recommendation for the Trust Board: To note the report

 Executive Summary

 During the course of the month, I visited Pam Chesters, the Health Advisor to the Mayor, Peter Molyneux, Chair of Kensington and Chelsea PCT and sector chair, Phil Thompson of Unison, Sir Nigel Essenhigh of Northrop Grumman and Joanne Shaw, Chair of NHS Direct.
 I attended the lecture by Dame Barbara Hakin of DH entitled "The White Paper: changes and the management of transition".
 I also attended the Trauma Conference, the National Olympic Security Oversight Group, had a meeting with Ambulance Chairmen prior to the joint meeting with Chief Executives and visited the Chairman of South Central Ambulance Service.

 Key issues for the Trust Board Readiness for CommandPoint implementation Tracking any industrial relations developments on a wider basis than just LAS GLA scrutiny meeting LAS (2 nd meeting April 7 th) 111 opportunities/developments FT progress and relationship with SHA Understanding and reaction to plans for Ambulance Service commissioning Changes to PCT Chairs as a result of the new clusters for London

 Attachments Nil

-Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper links to the following strategic risks: There is a risk that we fail to effectively fulfil care/safety responsibilities There is a risk that we cannot maintain and deliver the core service along with the performance expected There is a risk that we are unable to match financial resources with priorities There is a risk that our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: 1.
-The NHS provides a comprehensive service, available to all 2.
-Access to NHS services is based on clinical need, not an individual's ability to pay 3.
-The NHS aspires to the highest standards of excellence and professionalism 4.
-NHS services must reflect the needs and preferences of patients, their families and their carers \boxtimes 5.
-The NHS works across organisational boundaries and in partnership with other organisations in the interest of patients, local communities and the wider population 6.
-The NHS is committed to providing best value for taxpayers' money and the most effective, fair and sustainable use of finite resources.
+Strategic Goals 2010 - 13 This paper supports the achievement of the following corporate objectives: \mathbb{X} To have staff who are skilled, confident, motivated and feel valued and work in a safe environment To improve our delivery of safe and high quality patient care using all available pathways To be efficient and productive in delivering our commitments and to continually improve Risk Implications This paper links to the following strategic risks: There is a risk that we fail to effectively fulfil care/safety responsibilities There is a risk that we cannot maintain and deliver the core service along with the performance expected There is a risk that we are unable to match financial resources with priorities There is a risk that our strategic direction and pace of innovation to achieve this are compromised NHS Constitution This paper supports the following principles that guide the NHS: sustainable use of finite resources.
 7. The NHS is accountable to the public, communities and patients that it serves.
 Equality Impact Assessment Has an Equality Impact Assessment been carried out?
-Has an Equality Impact Assessment been carried out?
-Yes No INU Key issues from the assessment: Troy location the accomment.
+Yes No Key issues from the assessment: